kathryn-bod/WESTEM-Project/README.md

 From there run the files in this order:

 python db.py
-- For these file there were some alterations made to the actual workbend with the SQL queries below.
+- For these file there were some alterations made to the actual workbench with the SQL queries below.
-- These chnages were already implemented to the db.py on the original CREAT TABLE statement.
+- These changes were already implemented to the db.py on the original CREAT TABLE statement.
-- The only queries to run on the workbend are INDEX queries.
+- The only queries to run on the workbench are INDEX queries.

 python stored_procedures.py

 python views.py

 Later, import these modules into code.